Phone (phonetics)

 In phonetics (a branch of linguistics), a phone is any distinct speech sound.
 It is any surface-level or unanalyzed sound of a language, the smallest identifiable unit occurring inside a stream of speech.
-In spoken human language, a phone is thus any vowel or consonant sound (or semivowel sound).
+In spoken human language, a phone is thus any vowel or consonant sound.
 In sign languages, a phone is the equivalent of a unit of gesture.

 Phones versus phonemes

 Phones are the segments of speech that possess distinct physical or perceptual properties, regardless of whether the exact sound is critical to the meanings of words.
 Whereas a phone is a concrete sound used across various spoken languages, a phoneme is more abstract and narrowly defined: any class of phones that the users of a particular language nevertheless perceive as a single basic sound, a single unit, and that distinguishes words from other words.
 If a phoneme is swapped with another phoneme inside a word, it can change the meaning of that word.
 Said another way, switching one phoneme to another phoneme inside a word will change that word into another word (or into nonsense).